The Story of Andy’s Cap

 I felt that there needed to be a symbol … a flag, a brand, a mark for colonialists and their offspring to use as a statement of allyship with those native to this land.
 I came up with, what I called at the time, “Inspired Canadian”.
 At the centre of the mark is a red maple leaf on a white background.
 This represents colonial interests in North America.
 Around it are orange, green, and blue circles.
 The green and blue on the outside represent the land and water and the orange between them and the maple leaf represents Indigenous People, protecting land and water from colonial interests.

 There is so much of my life in this mark.
 When I wear it I not only stand in allyship with Indigenous People but also with every marginalized group.
 Yes, every child matters, AND stop Asian hate, AND Black lives matter, AND protect transgender men and women, AND no to antisemitism, AND no to Islamophobia, AND LOVE IS LOVE IS LOVE.
-For me, it’s like the Canadian flag at a time that, when affixed to a knapsack, brought smiles throughout Europe, like the one I’ll have when I see someone displaying my patch.
+For me, it’s like the Canadian flag at a time that, when affixed to a knapsack, brought smiles throughout the world.

 For Canadians and allies who: